Quarkonium spectra with magnetically induced anisotropic confinement: Model

-where $\mu=m_c/2$ and $q=(2/3)e$.
+where $\mu=m_c/2$.
 The $B^2 r_\perp^2$ term represents the quark-Landau-level contribution and preserves cylindrical symmetry, as illustrated in Fig.~\hyperref[fig:schematic]{\ref*{fig:schematic}(b)}.

-The last term in Eq.~(\ref{eq:H_rel}), the quark Zeeman effect, leads to mixing between the pseudoscalar quarkonia $\ket{00}$ and the longitudinal spin component $\ket{10}$ of vector quarkonia, where the state is labeled by $\ket{SS_z}$ with the total spin $S$ and its third component $S_z$, while the transverse components $\ket{S_z=\pm 1}$ remain decoupled.
-The off-diagonal matrix element is
+The last term in Eq.~(\ref{eq:H_rel}), the quark Zeeman interaction, leads to mixing between the pseudoscalar quarkonia $\ket{00}$ and the longitudinal spin component $\ket{10}$ of vector quarkonia, where the state is labeled by $\ket{SS_z}$ with total spin $S$ and its third component $S_z$, while the transverse components $\ket{S_z=\pm 1}$ remain unaffected by this mixing.
+This is because, for equal-mass quarkonia such as charmonium, the magnetic-moment contributions from the quark and antiquark cancel in the transverse channel, resulting in a vanishing net Zeeman shift~\cite{Machado:2013rta, Alford:2013jva,Yoshida:2016xgm}.
+The surviving off-diagonal matrix element is

-which produces a coupled-channel Schrödinger equation for the $S_z=0$ sector.
-Due to this mixing, the longitudinal states are labeled as the 1st, 2nd, 3rd, 4th, etc., while the transverse states are labeled $J/\psi_T, \psi_T^\prime$, and so forth.
-Then, we solve the Schrödinger equation using the \emph{cylindrical Gaussian expansion method} (CGEM)~\cite{Suzuki:2016kcs,Yoshida:2016xgm}, an extension of the Gaussian expansion method~\cite{Kamimura:1988zz,Hiyama:2003cu} optimized for systems with cylindrical symmetry, which allows accurate determination of spectra and wave functions in magnetic fields.
+which generates a coupled-channel Schrödinger equation for the $S_z=0$ sector.
+Due to this mixing, the longitudinal states are labeled as the 1st, 2nd, 3rd, 4th, etc., while the transverse states are denoted as $J/\psi_T, \psi_T^\prime$, and so on.
+We then solve the Schrödinger equation using the cylindrical Gaussian expansion method (CGEM)~\cite{Suzuki:2016kcs,Yoshida:2016xgm}, an extension of the Gaussian expansion method~\cite{Kamimura:1988zz,Hiyama:2003cu} optimized for systems with cylindrical symmetry, allowing an accurate determination of spectra and wave functions in external magnetic fields.